NixOS/nixpkgs/doc/languages-frameworks/javascript.section.md

 #### Git protocol error {#javascript-git-error}

 Some packages may have Git dependencies from GitHub specified with `git://`.
-GitHub has [disabled unecrypted Git connections](https://github.blog/2021-09-01-improving-git-protocol-security-github/#no-more-unauthenticated-git), so you may see the following error when running the generate script:
+GitHub has [disabled unencrypted Git connections](https://github.blog/2021-09-01-improving-git-protocol-security-github/#no-more-unauthenticated-git), so you may see the following error when running the generate script:

 ```
 The unauthenticated git protocol on port 9418 is no longer supported